Polish president concedes election defeat to conservative challenger

 "I respect your choice," Komorowski told a gathering of supporters.
 "I wish my challenger a successful presidency."

-Poland's zloty currency was down one percent against the euro after the exit poll was released, a sign some investors are already expecting a change in government.
+Poland's zloty currency was down 1 percent against the euro after the exit poll was released, a sign some investors are already expecting a change in government.

 In Poland, the prime minister leads the government but the president is head of the armed forces, has a say in foreign policy and in the passage of legislation, and also controls who heads the central bank.